How Scomis websites are organised

 This website has been developed to be as accessible as possible.
 However, we know some parts of this website aren’t fully accessible:

-- some older PDF documents aren’t fully accessible to screen reader software
+- some older PDF documents aren’t fully accessible to screen reader software but will be updated on a rolling basis

 - some images do not have a text alternative, so people using a screen reader cannot access the information